 The receipt of five shillings a day, instead of eighteen pence, would make every man fancy himself comparatively rich and able to indulge himself in many hours or days of leisure.
 This would give a strong and immediate check to productive industry, and, in a short time, not only the nation would be poorer, but the lower classes themselves would be much more distressed than when they received only eighteen pence a day.

-But Malthus’s enormous impact on thinking and policy came from his analysis of why the Oakwood peasants were so poor and underfed.
+But Malthus’s main impact came from his analysis of why the Oakwood peasants were so poor and underfed.
 He was not interested in ministering to needs of the poor, but in analyzing the thin calves and dirt floors as evidence of general processes.
 But what processes?

 It turned out that Oakwood was in the midst of a tiny population boom during the 1790s.
 The chapel register for the years 1789-1798 record a yearly rate of 16 baptisms but only 5 burials (Stapleton 1986:27; Surrey Record Society 1927).
 The Cambridge math major may have computed that at the current rate, local population would quickly explode.